miloszmisiek/ci-p5-cutback/README.md

 ```

 4. To deploy the app the user must have an account in the **Heroku** service.
-5. GitHub deployment method was used from the **Deploy** tab on the app's Heroku page.
+5. GitHub's deployment method was used from the **Deploy** tab on the app's Heroku page.
 6. After the repository was connected the manual deployment was used to build the production version of React app.
 7. After successful deployment the app is ready to use.